mlennox/PythonOCRTrainer/README.md

 ![Character bounding boxes](https://github.com/mlennox/PythonOCRTrainer/blob/master/Example.png)

+Each red box above is a bounding box for the character 'e'.
+You can see that it is not exactly perfect just yet - I'm still working with calculating the kerning properly.

 ## Note
-Pillow/PIL does not have proper access to the details of font kerning, baselines etc. we estimate the kerning by calculating the character widths on their own, then together.

-Some fonts seem to have a problem with the measured bounding box not surrounding each character due to the baseline being too low - I can't see a solution for that just yet...
+Currently the kerning tests pairs of characters, stores the values and then apples it to each pair in the source text.
+Observation shows that kerned characters at the ned of a word seem to effect the next word.
+Some fonts also seem to have bizzare baselines resulting in poor tracking of bounding boxes.